sslarch/sslarch.github.io/content/sessions/caa2022_session.md

 4. Practically virtual: Experiences from the organisation of the CAA SIG Scientific Scripting Languages in Archaeology (Martin Hinz)

-5..
-Collaborative writing: Using GitHub as a tool for collaborative writing and community building?
+5. Collaborative writing: Using GitHub as a tool for collaborative writing and community building?
 (Florian Thiery and Sophie C. Schmidt)

 6. Hundreds of lost villages!
 Use of mobile applications in detection and inventory of abandoned settlements from the former East Prussia (Anna Majewska)

 7. Digital tools and methods for sharing knowledge and know-how about flint formations and collect samples between multidisciplinary researchers for prehistoric studies : the return of experience of PCRs “Réseau de lithothèques” and GDR SILEX (Vincent Delvigne, Christophe Tuffery and Paul Fernandes)

-Poster: XRONOS: An open repository and curation platform for chronometric data (Joe Roe and Martin Hinz)